Are you building a house anytime soon?

 The insurance company will further investigate the case and ask for any further information if required.
 It would also include an inspection of the site, to assess the fault or incomplete work.

 The claim could be offered in terms of repairs, or as an amount to cover the damages.
 The catch here is that it will not cover any legal cost, which could at times exceed the amount you are claiming.
-Get in touch as one of our friendly team members will get back to you within 48 hours.

 The one solution to avoid such situations is to find the right builder for your work.
 TrustCo can help you find the Brisbane building experts from our expert Brisbane builders list.